SymfonyCasts/symfony7/sfcasts/add-droid.md

 I think that's too much work.
 Could we get back to the good old days when we could just call `$ship->addDroid($droid)`?

 Yes!
-This won't work yet, but that's never stopped us before.
+This won't work yet, but that's never stopped us before!
 Load up the fixtures.
 Ouch!

 > Undefined property: `App\Entity\Starship::$droids`
->

-Not exactly a surprise, considering we call upon the long-gone `droids` property in `addDroid()`.
+Not exactly a surprise, as we're calling the long-dead `droids` property in `addDroid()`.

 ## Remaking addDroid()